-With Valentines being mid-week this year, I wanted to share a recipe with you for an easy, special dinner that can be made when you get home from work.
-It uses one of my favorite seafood ingredients – big plump sea scallops.
+Here is a recipe for a special dinner that can be made quickly when you get home from work with one of my favorite seafood ingredients – big plump sea scallops.
 Scallops are fast and easy to cook and are versatile in terms of how you can serve them.
-Here I’ve created a tasty sauce with fresh orange juice and sweet white miso.
+Here is seared scallops with orange miso sauce.

 Sear the scallops quickly in a hot pan and serve atop your favorite rice.
 Dress with orange miso sauce and you’ll have a terrific dinner ready in under 30 minutes.
 You can even make the sauce ahead to save time and simplify making dinner.